 “You can see the computer age everywhere but in the productivity statistics.”
 (Solow 1987: 36)

 Galbraith’s mentions above are taken from Solow’s harsh and scoffing review of Galbraith’s The New Industrial State.
 Galbraith was genuinely angry about it and composed a belligerent and acrimonious reply, that prompted Solow to write a peppery rejoinder ending with these lines:

 “Professor Galbraith suggests that I disbelieve his argument not because it is unconvincing or unhelpful, but because I have a personal interest to protect.
 His doctrine is so subversive of conventional economics that if it were to be widely accepted my sort of work would fall in the academic pecking order, my students would diminish in number and quality, and economics would take a tack uncongenial to my sort of mind.
 About my motives, he may of course be right.
 Who knows what evil lurks in the hearts of men, as Lamont Cranston used to say.
 As for the rest, he may equally be right.
 I shall try to roll gracefully with the punch, and if I can not, well, then Après moi, la sociologie.”
 (Sollow 1967b: 119)

 — Solow, Robert M. 1966.
 “Comments.”
-Pp. 62-66 in Guidelines: Informal Controls and the Market Place, eds.
-George P. Shultz and Robert Z. Aliber.
-Chicago: University of Chicago.
+Pp. 62-66 in Guidelines: Informal Controls and the Market Place, edited by George Shultz and Robert Aliber.
+University of Chicago Press.

 — Solow, Robert M. 1967.
 “The New Industrial State or Son of Affluence.”
 Public Interest 9: 100-108.